Should you get a second credit card?

 - If there are any balance transfer fees

-- The interest rate for purchases you make with the card (which may be different that the interest on the balance transfer)
+- The interest rate for regular purchases (which may be different from the interest on the balance transfer)

-To establish a relationship with a second financial institution
+You can establish a relationship with a second card issuer

-There comes a time in many borrowers’ lives when their current financial institution may no longer meet all their financial needs.
-When you’re expecting to soon have larger or more complex borrowing needs than your current credit card lender offers, applying for a second credit card may provide the opportunity to start a relationship with a new financial institution.
+There comes a time in many borrowers’ lives when their current credit card company may no longer meet all their financial needs.
+If you want to expand your borrowing options beyond your current credit card issuer, applying for a second credit card with a new credit card issuer can help.

-Whatever your reasons for wanting a second credit card, remember to research and compare the credit cards you’re considering to find the one best suited for your current financial situation and lifestyle..
+Whatever your reasons for wanting a second credit card, remember to research and compare the credit cards you’re considering to find the best credit card for your current financial situation and lifestyle.

 Was this article helpful?